How much will college cost?

 Qualified higher education expenses also include:

-(a) tuition in connection with enrollment or attendance at a primary or secondary public, private or religious K-12 school (up to a maximum of $10,000 of distributions per taxable year per beneficiary from all Section 529 programs); (b) expenses for fees, books, supplies and equipment required for the participation of a beneficiary in a certified apprenticeship program; and (c) amounts paid as principal or interest on any qualified education loan of either the beneficiary or a sibling of the beneficiary (up to a lifetime limit of $10,000 per individual).
+(a) qualified expenses in connection with enrollment or attendance at a primary or secondary public, private or religious K-12 school (up to a maximum of $10,000 of distributions ($20,000 starting January 1, 2026) per taxable year per beneficiary from all Section 529 programs); (b) expenses for fees, books, supplies and equipment required for the participation of a beneficiary in a certified apprenticeship program; (c) qualified expenses related to enrollment in a recognized postsecondary credentialing program; and, (d) make student loan payments.
 Review the Program Details Booklet for additional information for these expenses.
 We encourage account owners to consult a qualified tax professional about how these withdrawals relate to their personal situations.